johntron/johntron/space/README.md

 ## Tools

 I'll be using:

  * NASA's [trick] - awesomesauce
  * NASA's [IDF] – awesomerelish
  * [mbed]
- * ST's STM32 product – great features, software support, and prices
+ * ST's STM32 – great features, software support, and prices (Nucleo F401RE)
- * WiFi – maybe eventually some SDR stuff
+ * ESP32 for WiFi – keeping it simple, but maybe some SDR stuff later on (Sparkfun ESP32 Thing)
+ * TB6612FNG for DC motor control (5-5.5V or so)
+ * Some Pololu step-up/down voltage regulators (S7V8A and/or S18V20ALV)
+ * Some generic tank chassis with tracks and two DC gear motors (~$15-20 stuff I had laying around)
- * Probably some Raspberry Pi's for convenience
+ * Probably a Raspberry Pi for convenience

 ## Tradeoffs